chrisclark/blog/content/trello-vs-asana.md

 Title: Trello vs. Asana
 Date: 2016-06-23
-Author: Chris Clark
+Author: Chris
 Slug: trello-vs-asana
 Category: Engineering Management

-In two totally different companies over the past 4 years, across very different personalities, teams, and processes, I've seen Asana rejected no fewer than a dozen times in favor of Trello, in spite of multiple executive mandates to use Asana.
+In two totally different companies over the past 4 years, across different personalities, teams, and processes, I've seen Asana rejected no fewer than a dozen times in favor of Trello, in spite of multiple executive mandates to use Asana.